RamamAgarwal/RamamAgarwal/README.md

   Enhancing transparency and reducing inefficiencies in Punjab’s farming sector.

 - **🤖 Robotics and Autonomous Systems**
-  Built a line-following robot and implementing Bayes' Filter for mapping.
+  Built a line-following robot and implementing Bayes' Filter for mapping and localization.

 ---